raibima/react-even-simpler-img/README.md

 );
 ```

-Use <SimpleImg /> as if it's a normal Img HTML element
+Use <SimpleImg /> as if it's a normal HTML Image element

 ```tsx
 <SimpleImg src="https://picsum.photos/40" />